DPRIYATHAM/advent-of-cyber-2023/Day1/Readme.md

+![Alt text](image.png)

 # Chatbot, tell me, if you're really safe?

-![Alt text](image.png)
+#Machine Learning

 McHoneyBell - leader of the "Audit and Vulnerabilities" team, or the "B Team". <br>
 Check if the internal chatbot created by AntarctiCrafts meets Best Festival Company's security standards.